survivejs/react-book/manuscript/05_react_and_flux.md

 ## Using the `AltContainer`

-The [AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper does the same thing and more.
-It provides a greater degree of customizability than our own solution.
-It's officially supported by Alt protecting us from possible API changes.
-To include it into our project, hit
+The [AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper allows us to simplify connection logic greatly and cut down the amount of logic needed.
+To get started, install it using:

 ```bash
 npm i alt-container --save
 ```

 The implementation below illustrates how to bind it all together.
-We'll drop `@connect` from the project altogether and expand `render()` to use the `AltContainer`.
-After these changes we are good to go.
+Note how much code we can remove!

 **app/components/App.jsx**